The Oxford Parkinson's Disease Centre offers attractive opportunities to work with leading researchers in advancing the understanding of Parkinson's.

 To discuss research opportunities with OPDC email firstname.lastname@example.org

-The post is available for 3 years, starting no later than 1 January 2019.
-The postholder will be based in the Laboratory of Molecular Neurodegeneration, Le Gros Clark Building, South Parks Road, Oxford OX1 3QX.
+The post is funded for 1 year and is available to start as soon as possible.
+The post will be based in the Laboratory of Molecular Neurodegeneration, Le Gros Clark Building, South Parks Road, Oxford OX1 3QX.

 Informal enquiries may be directed Professor Richard Wade-Martins (email@example.com).